farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 - round trip meta data
 - round trip hierarchy (can probably be same test as sections always sum to full document)

+Other pending tests
+- [ ] full content of a sub-section includes child content but is not the full document (maybe start with section text and add text around it so I can easily know what the original full content should be)

+Q: How do I generate tree arbs again?
+- FsCheck has some examples

+## Inheritance rules

+- [ ] inheritance of meta not just from parents but by position (i.e. my blog notes where I only specify the date for the first post I read that day)
+- [ ] vectors values are fully clobbered by child config value
+- [ ] complex meta
+  - [ ] keys in parent but not in child are added to child
+  - [ ] keys in child and not in parent are preserved
+  - [ ] keys in both merge recursively

+NOTE: all the meta suites expect the same general merge strategies.
+The only difference is that defining who inherits from who

 Q: would the inheritance test be cleaner if I created meta hierarchies and converted them to yaml?
 - It would probably reduce hand-coded expectations

-TODO: the MarkDig extensions has grown into something else I should move out the heading hierarchy code and also find a better name for it

-Q: How do I generate tree arbs again?
+Q: How do I handle merging vectors, since they are heterogeneous and could contain complex values?
-- FsCheck has some examples
+- A: I don't think there's any safe way I can merge them I think I just have to take all the override vector values.
+- IDEA: I could perhaps create an inheritance approach that takes custom merge (and a relatively simple merge builder) if users ever want to customize the merge behavior based on a custom usecase

 ## Include Tags in Model?